platomav/BIOSUtilities/README.md

 #### **Description**

-Parses Apple EFI images and identifies them based on Intel's official $IBIOSI$ tag, which contains info such as Model, Version, Build, Date and Time.
-Optionally, the utility can rename the input Apple EFI image based on the retrieved $IBIOSI$ tag info, while also making sure to differentiate any EFI images with the same $IBIOSI$ tag (e.g. Production, Pre-Production) by appending a checksum of their data.
+Parses Apple EFI images and identifies them based on Intel's official "IBIOSI" tag, which contains info such as Model, Version, Build, Date and Time.
+Additionally, the utility can provide both "IBIOSI" and "Apple ROM Version" structure info, when available, as well as a suggested EFI image filename, while also making sure to differentiate any EFI images with the same "IBIOSI" tag (e.g. Production, Pre-Production) by appending a checksum of their data.

 #### **Usage**